rubocop/rubocop/manual/cops_layout.md

 --- | --- | --- | --- | ---
 Enabled | Yes | Yes  | 0.49 | -

 Checks the spacing inside and after block parameters pipes.
+Line breaks inside parameter pipes are checked by `Layout/MultilineBlockLayout` and not by this cop.

 ### Examples